What is Risk Management

 Written By Chris Ekai

-Risk management involves identifying, evaluating, and responding to risks that could impact organizational goals and manage risk.
+risk management involves identifying, evaluating, and responding to risks that could impact organizational goals and manage risk.

 It differentiates between threats and opportunities, prioritizes risks based on impact and likelihood, and implements strategies to address them effectively.